-Every $1 invested in land restoration, provides a $7-$30 return in economic benefits.
+Every $1 invested in land restoration, provides a $7-$30 return in economic benefits

-Land degradation is defined as a decline in productivity of the land, in terms of biodiversity or economic value.
-This can be caused by climate (droughts, floods etc.) or human-induced factors (urbanisation, industrialisation, change in land-use etc.)
+30% of India's lands are fast degrading.
+A land is considered degraded when there is loss in productivity, biodiversity or economic value.
+This can be caused by climate (droughts, floods etc.) or human-induced factors (industrialisation, change in land-use etc.)

 More than half of the degraded land is either agricultural land or designated forest lands.
 This degradation weakens our first line of defence against a rapidly changing climate.